commercionetwork/commercionetwork/docs/app_developers/commercioapi-sharedoc.md

 ## MsgShareDocument

 The message permit to
-* Store in the blockchain an `hash of a document` you own in a precise time.
+* Store a `hash of a document` you own in the blockchain at a specific time.
-* Associate the message to your identity account (your wallett address) .
+* Link the message to your identity account (your wallet address).
-* Indicate a receiver identity account ( wallett address of the receiver).
+* Specify the recipient's identity account (receiver's wallet address).
-* Indicate some basic metadata.
+* Provide basic metadata.
-* Sign (raw) the message with your account (You only control)
+* Digitally sign (raw signature) the message using your account (which you exclusively control).

 This features are knonw as `Notarization of a document in the blockchain`